-How do you live your Biblical Convictions?
+How well do you live out your Biblical Convictions?
 When God convicts your heart of something in particular, whether he wants you to stop doing something, or maybe step up and act, do you follow Him?

 I have to admit I don’t, always, but I’m doing better.
 And the book we’re going to highlight today, well, it’s a ton of fun, but it will absolutely challenge you to stand up and act on some of your Biblical convictions.

 Putting your beliefs into real-world action, instead of just saying ‘yes, I believe that,’ it means actually demonstrating what’s in your heart.
 The ‘rubber meets the road’ moments of life.

 Please note that this post contains affiliate links for your convenience.
 If you make a purchase through one of the links, I may make a small commission.
 I only recommend books and resources that I’ve enjoyed personally, or believe that you would like.
 You can read my full disclosure here.
 You will also find information on Scripture translations there.

 When God Convicts Your Heart: Biblical Convictions To Live By

 When God convicts your heart, whether it’s something big or small, you’ll regret it if you don’t.
 You could ask Jonah, or David, or any number of others.
 I’ll throw my experience in for free.

 About 9 years ago, when I was on my way to work I always would smile at the little old lady who was walking out to get her newspaper, usually in her bathrobe (housecoat, she’d probably have said).
 She reminded me of my Granny.
 One drizzly morning, I thought “I should pull over and take her paper to her.”
 But I was running late.
 So I didn’t.
 I never saw her again, and there was a for-sale sign out shortly afterward.